.env

 DATABASE_URL_CONNECTION = env.DB_URL # db://fake_user:fake_password@local_db:0000/name

-Now, create a .env.local file and add the secret value:
+Now, create a .env.local file and add the real secret value:

 # .env.local